kubeflow/website/content/docs/pipelines/pipelines-tutorial.md

 ### The web UI component (`web-ui`)

-The following block defines the `web-ui` component, which displays a simple web page which sends an image to the trained model and displays the results returned from the model server:
+The following block defines the `web-ui` component, which displays a simple web page.
+The web application sends an image to the trained model and displays the results:

 ```
 web_ui = dsl.ContainerOp(